nvidia-holoscan/holohub/applications/laser_detection_app/README.md

 ## Introduction

-Laser detection app is an attempt to demonstrate the latency differences between two different cameras visually.
+The laser detection app demonstrates the latency differences between two different cameras visually.

 <center> <img src="./data/demo.png"></center>

 This folder contains three applications, please refer to the respective application folder for application and configuration file.

 1. **[USB Camera Calibration app](./usb_cam_calibration/README.md):**
     This app is designed to do monitor registration by the USB camera.
-It uses a gray image which has April tags on all the four corners and is as shown below.
+It uses a gray image which has [April tags](https://github.com/AprilRobotics/apriltag) on all the four corners and is as shown below.

 <center> <img src="./data/apriltag-calibration.png" width="400" height="300"></center>

 The detection of these four April tags are done using `ApriltagDetectionOp`.
 For proper and correct monitor registration, the camera should be able to completely see all the four corners of the monitor.
 If it does not, the app will not output correct corners for the monitor.
 It is also important to make sure that the scene is well lit with no light sources in the back of the monitor.

 This app is designed using [Logitech 4k Pro Webcam](https://www.logitech.com/en-us/products/webcams/4kprowebcam.960-001390.html?utm_source=google&utm_source=Google&utm_medium=Paid-Search&utm_campaign=DEPT_FY25_QX_USA_LO_Logi_DTX-Logitech-PMax_Google_na&gad_source=1&gclid=Cj0KCQjwzva1BhD3ARIsADQuPnUJKLsoYuS-GIrre9P-cJz28NXW6jaQjIzPG2dLoLr4Yi6qBfKLCUoaAkIkEALw_wcB).
-If a camera is being used, please change the camera settings in the python app or yaml configuration file.
+If a different camera is being used, please change the camera settings in the python app or yaml configuration file.

 2. **[EVT Camera Calibration app](./evt_cam_calibration/README.md):**
     This app is designed to do monitor registration by the [Emergent Vision Technologies (EVT)](https://emergentvisiontec.com/) camera.
 It uses the same gray image which has April tags on all the four corners as shown above.